eduardomourar/dynamodb-lock-nodejs/readme.md

-## DynamoDB Lock Client for Typescript
+## DynamoDB Lock Client for Nodejs

 ### Introduction

-This is a distributed lock client for DynamoDB in Typescript.
+Distributed lock client written in Node.js & Typescript for DynamoDB.
 Implementation is following (not strictly) [DynamoDB Lock Client for Java](https://github.com/awslabs/amazon-dynamodb-lock-client).
 Session monitoring is not included.

 There is a `trustLocalTime` option to improve the performance.
 If `lastUpdatedTimeInMs` is in the past including `leaseDurationInMs` for a lock, the lock can be acquired immediately instead of waiting another `leaseDurationInMs` but the tradeoff is [`clock skew`](https://en.wikipedia.org/wiki/Clock_skew).